 The PDF I read claims to be the shooting script.
 Comparing it to the final product, I believe it.
-The dialogue, the action, everything lines up perfectly with the theatrical release.
+The dialogue, the action, everything lines up perfectly with the theatrical release (of course, it could have been cleaned up after the fact).
 Only one plotline was cut as far as I could tell (which we’ll get to later).
 Since the Wachowskis were writing AND directing the film, this isn’t a huge surprise.
 They had a clear vision and it shows on the page.

 Right off the bat, the vivid descriptions stand out.
 Letters on a screen are “shimmering like green electric rivers.”

 What green electric rivers might look like.

 When Harry Met Sally by Nora Ephron (with Rob Reiner & Andrew Scheinman)